 Kat has put together a chore chart and system that teaches her kids how to take care of the house and that their attitude, behavior, and how they treat one another are essential.
 Click on the pic below to get all the details!

 There are genuinely unlimited ways you can use to help your children learn to do their chores.

 Which one is the best for you?

 The one you will use!

 Try out ones that appeal to you.
 Tweak them to your liking.
 If one doesn’t work, don’t give up!
 Try a different one.
 And I am sure that Kat will tell you that a system will need to change as your kids grow.
 What worked last year may need to be altered this year.

 But it IS worth the effort.
-The outcome will be kids who are more responsible, who do what they are expected to, which in turn will lead to less stress for you!
+The outcome will be kids who are more responsible and do what they are expected to, which will lead to less stress!